Adam Ołdakowski

 Adam Ołdakowski (born 25 December 1955 in Giżycko) is a Polish politician.
 He was elected to Sejm on 25 September 2005, getting 7488 votes in 34 Elbląg district as a candidate from the Samoobrona Rzeczpospolitej Polskiej list.

 He was also a member of Sejm 2001-2005.

+In 2010, Adam became the representative of the European Social Support Center Helper in Olsztyn.
+He joined the District Employment Council in Bartoszyce.
+He was awarded the honour of "Meritorious for Warmia and Mazury".